ckeditor/ckeditor5/packages/ckeditor5-autoformat/docs/features/autoformat.md

 category: features
 ---

 The autoformat feature lets you quickly format your content with Markdown-like shortcodes.
-This way you don't need to use toolbar buttons and dropdowns for the most common formatting features.
+This way you do not need to use toolbar buttons and dropdowns for the most common formatting features.

 ## Demo